Why a Certification Program?

 How to Register for EVT Examinations

-Either register online, or complete an EVT Exam Registration Form, include the "one-time" $ 20.00 non-refundable registration fee and the exam fees and mail or fax to the EVT Certification Commission.
+Either register online, or complete an EVT Exam Registration Form, and mail or fax with payment to the EVT Certification Commission.
 The registration form must be received at the EVT office at least 21 days prior to the scheduled exam date.
 There will be No "Walk-In" registration.
 Confirmation of exam registration will be emailed to the technician within a week after it is received by the EVT office.

 Number of tests allowed.
 Four hours are allotted for each testing date.
 A time limit of two hours is allowed for each regular exam and 40 minutes is allowed for each re-certification exam.
 Any combination of regular and/or re-certification exams cannot exceed four hours.
 For instance, two regular exams = four hours, or six re-certification exams = four hours, or a combination of one regular exam and three re-certification exams = four hours.